nning/pineapple-update/README.md

 `.pineapple-update.yml` or `pineapple-update.yml`.
 Available options are:

 - `targetFolder`: The folder where the AppImage files will be downloaded to.
 - `symlink`: Controls whether a symlink will be created.
-Set to `false` to disable.
+Enabled by default, set to `false` to disable.
 - `symlinkName`: The name of the symlink.
 (Default is `yuzu-ea.AppImage`)
+- `removeOldVersions`: Controls whether old versions are deleted.
+Enabled by default, set to `false` to disable.

 ## Automatic Updates